Bangladesh Monitoring, Evaluation, and Learning (BMEL) Activity – ME&A

 BMEL, awarded in November 2018 and run from a project office in Dhaka, is comprised of three components:

 • Monitoring of technical services to strengthen evidence-based decision-making for project design and implementation of development programming.
-Besides field-based data collection, verification, and data quality assessments, this component includes short-term advisory assistance to support Mission-wide strategic planning and alignment efforts, advisory support in the refinement of USAID/Bangladesh strategy documents, and assistance with activity and sector-level indicators.
+Besides field-based data collection, verification, and data quality assessments, this component includes short-term advisory assistance to support Mission-wide strategic planning and alignment efforts, advisory support in the refinement of US Government mission in Bangladesh strategy documents, and assistance with activity and sector-level indicators.

 • Evaluation of technical services, such as mid-term and final performance evaluations, impact evaluations, geographic and sectoral assessments, activity-specific assessments and verifications, sectoral surveys, and indicator baseline analyses.

-• Learning and adaptive management services aimed at mainstreaming learning, adaptation, and knowledge management within USAID/Bangladesh throughout the activity/project cycle.
-This component additionally focuses on capacity-building activities bolstering the monitoring, evaluation, and learning technical capacity for USAID/Bangladesh staff, implementing partners, collaborating organizations, and Government of Bangladesh counterparts.
+• Learning and adaptive management services aimed at mainstreaming learning, adaptation, and knowledge management within the US Government mission in Bangladesh throughout the activity/project cycle.
+This component additionally focuses on capacity-building activities bolstering the monitoring, evaluation, and learning technical capacity for US Government mission in Bangladesh staff, implementing partners, collaborating organizations, and Government of Bangladesh counterparts.

-These components run across the USAID/Bangladesh portfolio, which focuses on assisting Bangladesh in becoming a knowledge-based, healthy, food secure, and climate resilient middle-income democracy.
+These components run across the US Government’s portfolio in Bangladesh, which focuses on assisting Bangladesh in becoming a knowledge-based, healthy, food secure, and climate resilient middle-income democracy.

 Funding

 BMEL is a $9.4 million, five-year contract.
-USAID/Bangladesh awarded BMEL to ME&A under the U.S. General Services Administration Federal Supply Schedule 874, Professional Services Schedule (PSS/MOBIS).
+The US Government mission in Bangladesh awarded BMEL to ME&A under the U.S. General Services Administration Federal Supply Schedule 874, Professional Services Schedule (PSS/MOBIS).